vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ## Build Layers
 The build system has two layers, 0 and 1.
-When you say :build 0, the system looks in the top level directory for a file “files0.txt”.
-Similarly when you say :build 1 it looks for “files1.txt”.
-Whatever files are listed inside a “filesxxx.txt” are what gets built.
+When you say :build 0, the system looks in the top level directory for a file "files0.txt".
+Similarly when you say :build 1 it looks for "files1.txt".
+Whatever files are listed inside a "filesxxx.txt" are what gets built.
 And the last character of the file name (e.g., files0) is what is critical for deciding what level to build on.
 If the name ends in 0, it builds level 0.
 If it doesn't, it builds level 1.
 This means you can create a bunch of files to build things any way you want.
 You can imagine: